Call for Abstracts

 Nature of the problem

-WHY the study/project was performed (a brief description of the problem /unmet requirement that lead to the study/project being performed)
+WHY the study/project was performed (a brief description of the problem/unmet requirement that led to the study/project being performed)

 HOW the study/project was performed (a brief description of how the study was performed including details of analytical, investigative or statistical methods used)